senacor/BankingInTheCloud-WorkshopSetup/during-workshop/README.md

 3. Once an error appears: google it

 All the "hang" we encountered so far were caused by the hardware virtualization deactivated problem.

+## Getting the Code

+In order to get the code you have to [fork](https://help.github.com/articles/fork-a-repo/) the [BankingInTheCloud-Fineract repo](https://github.com/senacor/BankingInTheCloud-Fineract) into your github account.

+After you forked the repository you can clone your fork (the forked version of the repository in your github account) into a directory; either in the Vagrant VM (if you plan to use it) or into a local directory on your notebook.